ravimohan1991/SmartCTF/README.md

 USAGE
 ========
-Consult the [a relative link] (Release/SmartCTF1A/ReadMe.pdf) located in Release/SmartCTF1A/
+Consult the [ReadMe](Release/SmartCTF1A/ReadMe.pdf) located in Release/SmartCTF1A/

 CHANGELOG